neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.client.gui.render.state`
     - `BlitRenderState` - An element state for a basic 2d texture blit.
     - `ColoredRectangleRenderState` - An element state for a simple rectangle with a tint.
+    - `GlyphEffectRenderState` - An element state for a glyph effect (e.g., font text drop shadow).
     - `GlyphRenderState` - An element state for a glyph (font text).
     - `GuiElementRenderState` - An interface representing the state of a element to render.
     - `GuiItemRenderState` - A record representing the state of an item to render.
     - `GuiRenderState` - The state of the GUI to render to the screen.
     - `GuiTextRenderState` - A record representing the state of the text and its location to render.
     - `ScreenArea` - An interface which defines the render area of an element.
 This does not affect scissoring, instead layer orders.
-    - `TextRenderState` - A record representing the state of the text to render.
 - `net.minecraft.client.gui.render.state.pip`
     - `GuiBannerResultRenderState` - The state of the banner result preview.
     - `GuiBookModelRenderState` - The state of the book model in the enchantment screen.